paularah/k8s/deployments/note.md

 The default deployment strategy is a rolling update.
 You can also use a recreate strategy

 N/B: Anytime you use a command the modifies a deployment, you can the `--record` flag to record which specific command made changes to the deployment.
+You'd this on the `CHANGE-CAUSE` column of the rollout history.

 ### important commands